sameerul97/Draggable-dashoard/README.md

 No, current version is simplied from the origional version due to privacy policy.
 Current version prints out log statements of the data which needs to be sent to backend.
 Log statements contains X and Y cordinates,widgets which are selected along with button and colours assigned with each button.

 # Bugs
 When resizing widget buttons it comes unresponsive.
-Currently, enales doubt tap feature to that widgets which reloads the widget in exact position.
+To overcome, enabled double tap feature to that widgets which reloads the widget to its initial size and places it in exact position.

 # Demo : https://sameerul97.github.io/Draggable-dashoard.io/